Earlier in the Day

 Across the Pond

-Away from the economic calendar, any chatter from Capitol Hill and COVID-19 news updates will continue to influence.
+Away from the economic calendar, chatter from Capitol Hill and from FOMC members will also need monitoring.

 For the Loonie